-Recently a number of our members have sent us copies of newspaper articles that have appeared with alarming frequency about the rising popularity of rabbit meat.
+RECENTLY a number of [people] have shared copies of newspaper articles that have appeared with alarming frequency about the rising popularity of rabbit meat.

-But the issue of rabbit meat is more complicated for many HRS members and volunteers, since some of us view the consumption of animals of any kind to be ethically problematic.
+But the issue of rabbit meat is more complicated for many [rabbit people] since some of us view the consumption of animals of any kind to be ethically problematic.
 Why should we draw the line between rabbits and, say, pigs, who are highly intelligent, playful, and loving animals (and who even share the rabbit’s willful and even ornery personality)?
 Here’s why I think that rabbit lovers-meat eaters and vegetarians alike-should take a stand against rabbit meat.
 I don’t think we should condemn rabbit meat because rabbits are our pets.
 After all, it’s only semantics and cultural norms that make a dog or a cat “pet” and a pig or a cow “meat.”
-(A rabbit, technically, is classified by the USDA as a”multi- purpose animal.)
+(A rabbit, technically, is classified by the USDA as a”multi- purpose” animal.)

 But it’s precisely because rabbits are our companions that so many of us realize not only how special they are, but how arbitrary the distinction is between who we eat and who we cherish.
 The fact that the same animal who sleeps under our beds, chewing on a wicker toy, is also slaughtered because they “taste like chicken,” as one recent article put it, demonstrates the random nature of the pet/meat distinction.
 Just because an animal may taste good, does that mean we should eat it?